 The Origins of NaNonFiWriMo

 In 2012-13, instead of remaining dormant, the Write Nonfiction in NOVEMBER! blog “stayed alive” during the majority of the year with links to Write nonfiction NOW! posts and with a “training program” of writing prompts to help writers prepare for the November writing marathon.
-You can still access the “I Know I Can WNFIN” program right here by looking in the categories or via the page above (see the drop-down menu).
+You can still access the “I Know I Can WNFIN” program.
+It’s a great way to prepare for the challenge at any time of the year.

-In October 2013, the two blogs, Write Nonfiction NOW! and Write Nonfiction in November! were joined.
+In October 2013, the two blogs, Write Nonfiction NOW! and Write Nonfiction in November!, were combined.
 All the great content from both—including the 30 days of WNFIN/NaNonFiWriMo posts dating back to 2007—now reside on Write Nonfiction NOW!
-The yearly WNFIN challenge and all the NaNonFiWriMo events and announcements will now take place on the one site.
-Additionally, a forum has been put into place two years in a row, making it much easier to “sign in,” report on progress, ask questions, and converse with other participants on topics raised by guest bloggers or by participants.
+The yearly WNFIN challenge and all the NaNonFiWriMo events and announcements now take place on the one site.
+Additionally, a forum was put into place two years in a row, making it much easier to “register,” report on progress, ask questions, and converse with other participants on topics raised by guest bloggers or by participants.
 This forum was not overly successful and tended to be silent by about the middle of November.
 Therefore, all activity was moved to an existing WNFIN Facebook page, which exists all year long.

 How to Participate in WNFIN